 - The Vikings: Sea Raiders, Land Raiders includes the building of a longboat model.

-- Vikings Mini Unit in seven parts
+- Vikings Unit with maps

 - Viking It and Liking It goes with the Time Warp Trio book of the same title, and examines Vikings as explorers.